RedisLabs/redislabs-docs/content/rs/administering/database-operations/slave-ha.md

 ## Configuring High Availability for Slave Shards

 Using rladmin or the REST API, slave HA is controlled on the database level and on the cluster level.
-On the database level, you can enable or disable slave HA for the database.
-On the cluster level, you can disable slave HA for the all of the databases in the cluster even if slave HA is enabled at the database level for some of the databases.
+You can enable or disable slave HA for a database or for the entire cluster.

 When slave HA is enabled for both the cluster and a database, slave shards for that database are automatically migrated to another node in the event of a master or slave shard failure.

-By default, slave HA is enabled for the cluster and disabled for each database so that:

-- To enable slave HA for a database, enable slave HA for that database.
+If slave HA is disabled at the cluster level, slave HA will not migrate slave shards even if slave HA is enabled for a database.

-- To enable slave HA for all databases in the cluster, enable slave HA for each database.
+By default, slave HA is enabled for the cluster and disabled for each database so that o enable slave HA for a database, enable slave HA for that database.

 {{% note %}}
 For Active-Active databases, slave HA is enabled for the database by default to make sure that slave shards are available for Active-Active replication.